District 10, Malta

 District 10 is an electoral district in Malta.
 It was established in 1962.
 Its boundaries have changed many times but it currently consists of the localities of Gżira, Pembroke, St. Julian's, Sliema and part of Naxxar, and the hamlet of Baħar iċ-Cagħaq.
+From 1962 until 1971 the 10 District used to be composed of the island of Gozo.
+From that year onwards the number of districts increased from 10 to 13 and Gozo became the 13th district.